 Force Multiplying Security

-Apr 2024I began thinking about this concept back in 2010.
-Back then security was not in the mind of most people, but having learned lessons through red teaming since the late 1990s, it made sense to approach security this way.
+Apr 2024I started thinking about this idea in 2010.
+At that time, most people weren't focused on security, but after years of red teaming (since the late 1990s), it made sense to approach security this way.

 In 2012 I wrote the draft of a post entitled “Deploying Security The Special Operations Way”.
 The post never saw the light of the day because, at the time, the concept was rather hard to implement.
 However, I encoded some of the concepts in the Security Operating Model, The Recipes Of Security, The Art Of Adversarial Simulation, and The Principles Of Security.